FabianSperrle/kirby-stats/README.md

 # kirby-stats

-This is currently only tested on single language pages.

 ## What is kirby-stats

 kirby-stats is a minimalistic visitor statistics tool: It logs *each hit* to the website and shows a little widget in the panel.